Dre Campbell Farm

 Identification

-However, the easiest way to identify them is by the larvae’s habit of damaging turfgrass by leaving small, ragged brown spots.
-If you’re seeing this kind of damage, then there’s a good chance you’re dealing with turf worms.
+However, the easiest way to identify them is by the larvae’s habit of damaging turfgrass, leaving small, ragged brown spots.
+If you’re seeing this kind of damage, you’re likely dealing with sod webworms.

 How to Get Rid of Sod Webworms Naturally